paladin-t/b8/docs/manual.md

 ## Getting started

 It's been a while since people used to enjoy straightforward coding and playing after a computer bootup.
 BASIC8 is aimed to bring a sense of joy back from retro/vintage computing and gaming.
-It's trying to stay at a balance point of simplicity, fun, creativity and usability.
+And it's trying to stay at a balance point of simplicity, fun, creativity and usability.

 ### Operations